-We are committed to training students and employees on the new protocols as well as continuing to review health guidelines and best practices to ensure a safe learning environment that maximizes academic, faith, social, and emotional opportunities.
-Our reopening plan is both comprehensive and flexible until a vaccination is in place, as the pandemic continues to ebb and flow.
+We are committed to ensuring all students and employees continue to review health guidelines and best practices to ensure a safe learning environment that maximizes academic, faith, social, and emotional opportunities.
+Our safety plan, posted on the website, is both comprehensive and flexible as the pandemic ebbs and flows.

-With this reopening overview, I would like to introduce who we are: Our great school is named after St. Francis of Assisi, but our spirit and passion come from our patron, St. John Bosco.
+With this welcome, I would like to introduce who we are: Our great school is named after St. Francis of Assisi, but our spirit and passion comes from our patron, St. John Bosco.
 The story of St. John Bosco and his mission is inspiring.
 It captures the essence of our vision:

-To ensure every student is prepared to attend a 4-year college and possesses the values of a good Christian and an honest global citizen.
+To ensure every student is prepared to attend a university and possesses the values of a good Christian and an honest global citizen.

 Since 2001, the partnership between the Diocese of Monterey, Salesian priests and brothers who follow the model of St. John Bosco, and our community of parents has empowered young women and men to be successful.
 They find success in the classroom, on the court and field, and in the community as each student and staff member continues to demonstrate servant leadership and a commitment to social justice.
-Students graduate from St. Francis as confident and dynamic young women and men of character who are ready to lead, influence, serve, and inspire.
+Students graduate from St. Francis, a Salesian college preparatory high school, as confident and dynamic young women and men of character who are ready to lead, influence, serve, and inspire.

-As evidence of that high-level learning, we want to share with you the following noteworthy accomplishments from the last 4 years:
+As evidence of that readiness, we want to share with you the following noteworthy accomplishments from the last 3 years:

-- 98.5% of our graduates attend college, and 100% of our students who apply to college are accepted into a college of their choice.
+- 98.5% of our graduates attend college, and 100% of our students who apply to a university are accepted into one of their choices.